k4nfr3/kerneldumperwin11/README.md

 ## GoLang implementation of the Live Kernel Dumper with UserSpace Memory

 The goal of this project is to dump the Live Kernel Memory with the UserSpace memory, in order to extract lsass secrets with the mimilib.dll without being blocked by an EDR or an AV software.
+Now, this program will do the same as a taskmanager but will let you choose your output location of the file.

 This is possible from version : **Windows 11 > 22H2**